Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Conclusion and outlook

-We however, simplified the quantization by passing to the so-called analytical coordinate basis of the center of mass superspace, in which the bosonic second class constraints appeared to be resolved and thus the corresponding ``unphysical'' coordinates can be removed from the phase space without passing to the Dirac brackets.
-The fermionic second class constraints allowed to apply the Gupta-Bleuler or, better to say, generalized conversion method.
-In such a way we arrive at a system of effective first class constraints which, upon quantization, can be imposed on the state vector.
+We simplified the quantization by passing to the so-called analytical coordinate basis of the center of mass superspace, in which the bosonic second class constraints appeared to be resolved thus allowing us to remove ``unphysical'' coordinates from the phase space without passing to the Dirac brackets.
+To deal with the fermionic second class constraints we applied the Gupta-Bleuler or, better to say, generalized conversion method.
+In such a way we arrive at a set of effective first class constraints which, upon quantization, can be imposed on the state vector.

+We used the (generalized) coordinate representation in which momenta are represented by differential operators over the configuration (super)space coordinates.
+Some subtleties appear in the spinor moving frame sector, where one should deal with covariant momenta and a kind of covariant derivatives, as well as in the case of two Hermitian conjugate fermionic matrix fields, where we have used the so-called holonomic representation in which $\hat{\bar{\mathbf{\Psi}}}$ operator is represented by derivative with respect to ${\mathbf{\Psi}}$.